bloominstituteoftechnology/Sorting/notes.md

     def getLengthOfList(l):
         return len(l)

-Now let's create a function used to time the runtime of various functions.
+Here's an example of a function used to time the runtime of various functions.

     def printFunctionRuntime():
         state_time = datetime.now()